Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning

 \section{Conclusion \& Limitation}

-Finding that the theoretical justification of maximizing $I(Z;M)$ can lead to performance improvement has been lacking, we constructively introduce the return discrepancy scheme into the COMRL setting, proving that maximizing $I(Z;M)$ can be interpreted as consistently raising the lower bound of the expected return for a given policy conditioning on the optimal task representation.
-However, after scrutinizing this optimization framework, we find it ignores the task representation shift between two consecutive updates, which may lead to performance improvement collapse.
-To address this problem, we turn to use the framework of performance difference bound, proving that by reining the task representation shift, it is possible to achieve monotonic performance improvements.
-To make it practical, we propose a tuning-free algorithm RETRO with only adding one line of code compared to the backbone.
-Extensive experiments have validated the superiority of RETRO on training stability, asymptotic performance and training-time consumption.
-Though we choose classifier-based loss to train the task encoder, the idea that reins the task representation shift is general, which is shown in Section \ref{sec: experiment_integrate}.
+Finding that the performance improvement guarantee of the COMRL training framework remains under-explored, we constructively provide a theoretical framework to link the training scheme in COMRL with the general RL objective of maximizing the expected return.
+After scrutinizing this framework, we further find it ignores the variation of the task representation, which may impair performance improvement.
+Based on this finding, we propose a new issue called task representation shift, refine the condition for monotonicity, and prove that monotonic performance improvements can be achieved with appropriate context encoder updates.
 We prospect that deeply exploring the role of task representation shift can make a profound difference in the COMRL setting.
-Naturally, one limitation is that there may exist more advanced algorithms to control the task representation shift, which is also stated in Section \ref{sec: experiment_integrate}.
+Naturally, one limitation is that there may exist more advanced algorithms to control the task representation shift.
+Additionally, our work focuses on the representation part for monotonic performance improvement, leaving the policy learning part alone.
+Hence, one direction that merits further research is to design \hai{a} policy learning algorithm to achieve better policy improvements conditioning on the optimal task representation distribution.
+We leave these interesting problems to future work.